firstandthird/load-grunt-config/README.md

 ### Grunt tasks files

 Here's what the files in your `grunt/` folder could look like.
-You can use either .js, .json, .yaml, .cson, or .coffee - whatever you prefer and you can mix and match as you see fit.
+You can use either .js, .json, .yaml,  or .cson - whatever you prefer and you can mix and match as you see fit.

 Example js file returning an object - `grunt/watch.js`
 ```javascript